backand/docs/source/includes/_backand_features.md

 }
 ```

-We created a simple example in Angular to experience the upload functionality.
+We've created a simple example in AngularJS to demonstrate the upload functionality.
 You can see the code in action at [codepen](http://codepen.io/backand/pen/ZQaYEV).
 The relevant parts of the code are available in the JavaScript pane to the right.

 ## Backand Hosting
 Backand offers high-performance, reliable, and secure hosting for AngularJS applications through the hosting and deployment tool.
 Built as a cloud-based service, Backand Hosting gives you an effortless way to deploy your Angular project to a hosted server.